Ranking in Google’s results is easier said than done.

-The best thing to do is to use the rel=canonical tag to tell which page Google should rank and attribute all SEO juice to.
+The best thing to do is to use the rel=canonical tag to tell which page Google should rank and attribute all SEO juice.

-If you’re using a WordPress website, then you can find a list of plugins that will help you do that by clicking here.
+If you’re using a WordPress website, there’s a list of plugins that will help you.

 Once you canonicalize a page, Google will take all of the SEO juice from the duplicates and attribute it to the canonical page.

-Mistake #2: You aren’t registered with Google My Business
+Ranking Mistake #2: You Aren’t Using Google My Business

 If you’re not yet registered with Google My Business, you’re losing out on some serious potential.